brito-rafa/DeepLearningIntro/README.md

 # DeepLearningIntro
-This code is an intro into on Deep Leaning based on Harvard Extension CSCI E-89.
+This code is an intro into on Deep Learning based on Harvard Extension CSCI E-89.

 Some (or most) of these programs are based on Chollet's book Deep Learning with Python:
 Mannig editor deep-learning-with-python